kubos/kubos/docs/contribution-process.md

 	$ git add {files you changed}
 	$ git commit -m "Descriptive message about the changes you made"
-	$ git push {repo name} {local branch name}
+	$ git push {remote name} {local branch name}

-If you're committing against a kubostech repo, then the repo name will likely be "origin".
-If you're committing against your personal fork, then the repo name will match what you specified in the `git remote add` command.
+If you're committing against a kubostech repo, then the remote name will likely be "origin".
+If you're committing against your personal fork, then the remote name will match what you specified in the `git remote add` command.

 [Commit early, commit often](http://www.databasically.com/2011/03/14/git-commit-early-commit-often/)